alvarezrrj/alirey/README.md

 + Support for booking drag and drop on calendar
 + Use filament tables
 + Instruct admin how user search works via notifications that pop up on disabled input click.
++ BookingController->edit()
+    - Find another way to see if day is full inside while loop to avoid so many round trips to DB
++ Link Google calendar and/or iCal

 ### For a multi-therapist scenario